bulrush15/gmscripts/README.md

 v0.01 Initial creation.

-v0.03 Works but not on whole words, it changes all strings in a document.
-I.e. change 'man' to 'blue' and we end up changing 'manners' to 'blueners'.
+v0.03 Works but on whole words, but it uses 2 arrays: fromArr[] and toArr[].